 Since 2022, he has displayed numerous works at Waters Edge Winery in Moore, and a rotating selection of his works has been on permanent display in the Serenity Mental Health Group’s offices in north Norman since spring 2021.
 In fall, 2023, a three-month, solo exhibition titled Disruptions! opened at the offices of IT business amshot in Oklahoma City.
 Summer 2023 brought Michael's museum debut with a group exhibition called Quality of Light at the Gaylord-Pickens Museum at the Oklahoma Hall of Fame.
-Early 2023 shows include group exhibitions at J-Byrd Home Boutique, The Depot and Gallery 123 in Norman.
+Early 2023 shows included group exhibitions at J-Byrd Home Boutique, The Depot, and Gallery 123 in Norman.
 Fall 2022 shows included an installation at Michelangelo's Coffee & Wine Bar, as part of Norman's 2nd Friday Art Walks from November to January, 2023, a New in Norman pop-up gallery, a group show at DNA Galleries, and the new Orange Buddha Gallery in Oklahoma City.
 Michael sold numerous works during the 2022 Downtown Edmond Arts Festival, as well as during a large, month-long art show at KAsa de Arte inside Kirk Angel Real Estate Professionals in Oklahoma City in June.
 A selection of his works also was on display for a year at Magoo's Attic in the Plaza District in OKC.
 Over the past two years, he also has sold numerous commissioned works for clients.
 He was invited to present as a guest artist during the 2022 Oklahomans for the Arts’ Arts and Culture Day at the State Capitol, and his painting, The Journey, received a first-place award during the 2021 University of Oklahoma Staff Week Art Show.
 He is a member of the Oklahoma Visual Arts Coalition and the Oklahoma Art Guild and is part of the growing global movement of contemporary non-representational painters.